Menditect/documentation/docs/Teststep/4-retrieve.md

 - Toggle the <i class="fal fa-filter"></i> button next to the attribute to include or exclude it.

 ### Manually set an Attribute filter
-- Click "<i class="fas fa-keyboard"></i>" on the right of the attribute, which indicates that a filter operation and value(s) will be entered manually.
+- Click <i class="fas fa-keyboard"></i> on the right of the attribute, which indicates that a filter operation and value(s) will be entered manually.
 - Choose an Operator (see below for the complete list).
 - Enter or select value(s) to be used as a filter on the attribute.